ydroal/holbertonschool-validation/module2_task0/README.md

 - `make stop`: Stop the application
 - `make clean`: Stop the application and delete the binary and log file
 - `make test`: Test the application to ensure it behaves as expected

-You can also view a list of all the available commands by running `make help`.
+- `make help`: Display a list of all the available commands